 The S/PDIF transmitter has a similar buffer structure to the receive section.
 The transmitter channel status buffer occupies 24 bytes of the register map.
 This buffer is long enough to store the 192 bits required for one channel of channel status information.
-Setting the TxCSSWITCH bit determines if the data loaded to the transmitter channel status buffer is intended for Channel A or Channel B. In most cases, the channel status bits for Channel A and Channel B are the same, in which case setting the Tx_A/B_Same bit reads the data from the transmitter channel status buffer and transmits it on both channels.
+Setting the TxCSSWITCH bit determines if the data loaded to the transmitter channel status buffer is intended for Channel A or Channel B. In most cases, the channel status bits for Channel A and Channel B are the same, in which case setting the Tx_A/B_Same bit reads the data from the transmitter channels.